-Find the perfect view of HMS Queen Elizabeth from three different vantage points across the historic dockyard from the poop deck of HMS Victory to a fantastic Harbour Tour.
+Find the perfect view of HMS Queen Elizabeth from two different vantage points across the historic dockyard from the poop deck of HMS Victory to a fantastic Harbour Tour.

 Visitors are able to view the aircraft carrier from three distinct viewing platforms across the Historic Dockyard.
 HMS Queen Elizabeth is an active vessel, operated by the Royal Navy.
 Because of this, visitors are unable to visit the aircraft carrier but are able to view it clearly from different viewing platforms only.

 You can see HMS Queen Elizabeth from three different vantage points across the Historic Dockyard.
 From the poop deck of HMS Victory, the viewing platform at the National Museum of the Royal Navy and on a Harbour Tour.